-International Earth Day 2020: Earth Day Activities and What to Wear
+International Earth Day 2020: Activities & What to Wear

 Spring is just around the corner, and that means the northern hemisphere comes alive to welcome the warm weather.

 March 20, the first day of the Spring Equinox, is also International Earth Day.
 Founder John McConnell hoped the day would serve as a reminder of the environmental needs of our planet, and for peaceful, global cooperation for a cleaner and healthier world.

 This is not to be confused with Earth Day in the United States, which is celebrated on April 22 of every year.
 We at Catimini always have our minds on international destinations, which means this March 20 we’ll be out giving back to our local communities.

 International Earth Day is the perfect occasion to explore environmental conservation in all its varied applications.
 Children of all temperaments - from those who want to get out and explore nature to the bookworms and future scientists of our world - have the opportunity to make a difference, and learn towards creating a better world.

 Catimini believes in environmental conservation, and in your child’s discovery of our environment, and how to save it.
 As believers in the beauty of our world, we build durable and long-lasting clothing for all your child’s adventures.

 So, take a look at 14 International Earth Day activities for kids and find your next educational adventure!